All Episodes

 I'm sorry.

-So he says I'm sticking with loyal people.
+So he says, I'm sticking with loyal people.

-Uh there are a lot of conservatives that held their nose over Ted Kennedy writing the education bill, they stuck with him.
+There are a lot of conservatives that held their nose over Ted Kennedy writing the education bill.

-Is is is where did they where were they not loyal?
+Where were they not loyal?

-Loyal in his decisions, loyal in in backing him up, loyal in uh or they did they did back him up.
+Loyal in his decisions, loyal in backing him up, loyal in our case.

 True.